-Pre-Master's Programme
+Programme Guide Pre-Master's Programme Level 6

-Programme Details

-Who is this programme designed for?
+Programme Details Who is this programme designed for?

-The Pre-Master's Programme is designed to prepare international students for postgraduate study in the UK.
+The Level 6 Pre-Master's Programme is designed to prepare international students for postgraduate study in the UK.
 The programme will allow students to improve their English while learning the study skills and research methods that they will need during their Master's degree studies.
 How long will I study for?

-The duration of the programme is two semesters.
+The duration of the Level 6 programme is two semesters.
 Each semester consists of a minimum of 13 teaching weeks.
 Students will undertake 21 hours of classroom-based study per week.
 Students will be expected to timetable self-study hours in addition to the classroom-based hours.

 Please note: Learning hours are estimated and may be adjusted throughout the course.
 As part of these hours, all students will study Academic English Language Development up to 6 hours per week.
 How will I be assessed?

 Each module will have an assessment schedule, which will be completed by the end of the appropriate semester.
 Assessments will be designed to demonstrate learning across the individual modules of the programme and to allow you to experience a wide range of the assessment methods used in UK postgraduate programmes.
 Assessments will include coursework, essays, reports and other structured assignments and oral examinations.

-Modules

-Modules by ONCAMPUS centre are shown in the table below.

-ON CAMPUS HULL ONCAMPUS PARIS ONCAMPUS READING ONCAMPUS SUNDERLAND Research Project ~ > > ✓ Academic English Language Development ~ > ~ ~ Research and Digital Literacy Skills ~ > > ~ Personal Development for Employability ~ > > ~ Working in Teams ~ > ~ ~ Quantitative and Qualitative Research Methods ~ > ~ ~
+Modules Modules by ONCAMPUS centre are shown in the table below.
+All Modules are taught at Level 6 (unless otherwise stated in the table below) and may be subject to change.
+ONCAMPUS Ireland is taught at NFQ Level 8, equivalent to UK Level 6.
+ONCAMPUS ASTON IRELAND ONCAMPUS LONDON ONCAMPUS LOUGHBOROUGH ONCAMPUS SOUTHAMPTON Undergraduate Research Dissertation ~ ~ ~ ~ ~ Academic English Language Development ~ ~ ~ ~ ~ Research and Digital Literacy Skills (Level 5) ~ ~ ~ ~ Personal Development for Employability (Level 5) ~ ~ ~ ~ ~ Working in Teams ~ ✓ ✓ ✓ ~ Quantitative and Qualitative Research Methods ~ ~ ~ ~ ~

-Research Project

-The aim of this module is to provide an opportunity for you to acquire and develop core academic and research skills in readiness for progression to a relevant Master's degree.

-The module enables you to become familiar with different strategies for undertaking research and completing a professional research project within your chosen academic field.

-The content in this module is planned in order to take you step by step through your research journey with evidence of work produced along the way and interim submissions to ensure that you get constructive feeding forward guidance in order to maximise performance.
+Undergraduate Research Dissertation The aim of this module is to provide an opportunity for you to acquire and develop core academic and research skills in readiness for progression to a relevant master's degree.
+The module enables you to become familiar with different strategies for undertaking research and completing an undergraduate research dissertation within your chosen academic field.
+The content is planed to take you step by step through your research journey with evidance of work produced along the way and intrim submissions to ensure you get constructive feeding forward guidance to maximise your performance.

-Formulate and plan an independent evidence-based research study in a specific academic subject area

-Determine and justify a relevant research problem in a specific academic subject area - 2.
-AC1.2 Establish research objectives and formulate a hypothesis - 3.
-AC1.3

-Produce a research proposal detailing resource planning, budget and research methodology approach

-LO2 Produce a literature review of academic sources in relation to the area of research
+Learning Outcomes and Assessment Criteria 01 Formulate and plan an independent evidence-based research study in a specific academic subject area - 1.
+AC1.1 Determine and justify a relevant research problem in a specific academic subject area - 2.
+AC1.2 Establish research objectives and formulate a hypothesis/es - 3.
+AC1.3 Produce a research proposal detailing resource planning, budget and research methodology approach 02 Produce a literature review of academic sources in relation to the area of research 1.
+AC2.1 Produce a planned taxonomy to determine the scope of the literature review, providing a framework for focus, viewpoint and coverage 2.
+AC2.2 Critically analyse a range of academic literature in relation to the area of research Undergraduate Research Dissertation 03 Critically evaluate the methods and value of research evidence in relation to validity and relevance to the specific area of study

-1. AC2.1

-Explore and analyse

-a range of academic

-literature in relation to

-the area of research

-Critically analyse research methodology and ethical considerations in relation to approach and data

-Conduct primary and/

-or secondary research

-data collection using

-appropriate methods to

-the research objectives

-- 2. AC3.2

-Critically analyse the research methodology undertaken for primary and secondary research, exploring sample selection, validity and ethical implications

-- 3. AC3.3 Evidence and interpret the outcomes of the research effectively, detailing results and statistical analysis as appropriate
+Conduct primary and/ or secondary research data collection using appropriate methods to the research objectives 2.
+AC3.2 Critically evaluate the research methodology undertaken for primary and secondary research, exploring sample selection, validity and ethical implications 3.
+AC3.3 Evidence and interpret the outcomes of the research effectively, detailing results and statistical analysis as appropriate.